Skip to content

 Bootstrap EDA#

 By installing the applications we made EDA aware of them, but we haven't created any concrete instances of these apps yet.
-In the bootstrap step we will create some example instances of these application types as well as some initial configuration.
+In the bootstrap step we create some example instances of these application types as well as some initial configuration.

 make eda-bootstrap